Learning without Forgetting for Vision-Language Models: Preliminaries

 With the help of the learned prompt, Eq.~\ref{eq:coop} enables the model to be transferred to the downstream task.
 However, since the prompt template is shared for all tasks, sequentially tuning CoOp will suffer catastrophic forgetting of former concepts.

 \textbf{Discussions:} Current methods focus on different aspects of CIL.
 Vision-based methods (\eg, Eq.~\ref{eq:l2p}) address the issue of forgetting but neglect the valuable semantic information conveyed in texts.
 Conversely, CLIP's pre-trained text encoder captures class-wise relationships that can enhance model learning.
-Meanwhile, transfer learning methods (\eg, Eq.~\ref{eq:coop}) effectively leverage the cross-modal information, while sequentially tuning them suffers the catastrophic forgetting of former concepts.
-Is it possible to combine the cross-modal information and meanwhile resist catastrophic forgetting?
+Meanwhile, transfer learning methods (\eg, Eq.~\ref{eq:coop}) effectively leverage the cross-modal information while sequentially tuning them suffers the catastrophic forgetting of former concepts.
+Is it possible to combine the cross-modal information while resisting catastrophic forgetting?